 Antibiotics Resistance Has Now Become A Crisis

-In order to understand which antibiotics are still working and what aren’t, you need to first know what types of bacteria cause UTIs and then which medications are most effective in treating them.
+To understand which antibiotics are still effective and which are not, you first need to know what types of bacteria cause UTIs.
+Then you can learn which medications are most effective in treating them.

 The Types of UTI Bacteria